Bennotsi-MTG/Doomsday-Codex/core/basics.md

 If the intended pile is meant to win without passing the turn then you always have 1 storm to begin with from Doomsday itself.
 Additionally if you plan on casting all cards used in the Doomsday pile then you get to add 5 storm from that.
-Breaking down the cards sets of pre-pile, pile and wish targets helps the mind easily compute what storm count you will end up with a certain line of play.
+Breaking down the card sets of pre-pile, pile and wish targets helps the mind easily compute what storm count you will end up with from a certain line of play.

 ### Single cantrip piles